benjohansen/Websockets-in-Max/README.md

     const serverURL = "wss://YOUR-GLITCH-PROJECT-NAME.glitch.me";
     ```
 4. click on the `script start` message to run the JavaScript file held by [node.script]
+5. now you are ready to talk between the browser on any device and Max!

+<p>&nbsp;</p>

-# JS Objects
+# JavaScript Objects

-Code within the JavaScript files using js objects (rather than JSON) - here's why =
+I advice you to use js objects within your JavaScript files for the following reasons =
-- the max-api converts dictionaries sent into [node.script] to js objects
+- within Max: the max-api converts dictionaries sent into [node.script] into js objects
-- Socket.io converts js objects behind the scenes to JSON when they are sent, then converts them back to objects when received
+- Socket.io converts js objects behind the scenes to JSON when they are sent, then converts them back to js objects when received
-- the max-api converts js objects to dictionaries when sending js objects out [node.script]
+- within Max: the max-api converts js objects into dictionaries when sending js objects out [node.script]

+<p>&nbsp;</p>

 # References
 I could not have figured this out without nuggets from the following sources.
 - Thanks to @garciadelcastillo in his [Hosting a WebSocket Server on Glitch](https://youtu.be/eLPhUFHKm0M) YouTube tutorial, I finally understood how to break free of the local network
 - [WebSockets in 100 Seconds & Beyond with Socket.io](https://youtu.be/1BfCnjr_Vjg)
 - [This YouTube video](https://youtu.be/fG4dkrlaZAA?t=311) clearly explains websockets
-    - - the server knows who is connected to it at all times (establishing connections that persist)
 - How Socket.io works = https://socket.io/get-started/chat#integrating-socketio

 # LICENSE